Information About Your Care

 Are eye exams covered by the Ontario Health Insurance Plan (OHIP)?

-Eye exams are not covered by OHIP for most adults between 20-64 years old.
+Eye exams are not covered by OHIP for most adults between 20 and 64 years old.

-• discuss the benefits (or risks, if any) associated with the test; and
+• Discuss the benefits and any risks associated with the test

 Yes.
 Additional testing and screening is not a condition of receiving the standard, OHIP-insured eye exam.